 The London Green Directory!

-The range of listings in this section is broad because of the scope of this environmental concern.
-Canada is among the most wasteful societies in the world.
-As a result, our landfill sites are growing at an alarming rate.
-The solution to the waste problem then begins at home.
+The range of topics in this section is broad because of the scope of this environmental concern.
+We know nature does not create waste yet Canadians are among the most wasteful societies in the world.
+As a result, our landfill sites continue to grow or new ones are discussed.
+The solution to the waste problem then, begins at home, in our community and our personal actions.

-An ecological footprint is a measure of the demands humans place on nature.
-The ecological footprint measures what we consume from nature, for individuals, organizations, cities, regions, nations or humanity as a whole.
+An ecological footprint is a resource accounting tool that helps countries understand their ecological budget and gives them the data necessary to manage resources better to secure their future.
+An ecological footprint can identify the demands humans place on nature.
+It measures what we consume from nature, for individuals, organizations, cities, regions, nations or humanity as a whole.
 It shows how much biologically productive land and water we occupy to produce all the resources we consume and to absorb our waste.

 Where is Canada at?